 I’m Clare, a Biochemist doing my DPhil in the Statistics department.
 In my research, we use computers to predict the shape of proteins, which are tiny molecular machines that carry out important functions in our bodies.
 At OxHOS we are a diverse group of students, challenging stereotypes of what scientists look like and what their work involves.
 Our experiments give kids an opportunity to ask questions and discover things for themselves.
 Developing a curiosity for science is beneficial for everyone, no matter where life takes them - but if they discover that science could be for them, then that’s even better.

 Hi!
 I'm Leo, a 2nd year DPhil student in Statistics.
 In my research, I investigate human history using the DNA of modern humans.
-I have only recently started doing science - but now I am captivated by it!
 We use DNA to make guesses about what happened hundreds of thousands of years ago.
 I think it's cool how experiments visualise things we can't directly see, and how we can use experiments to understand nature.
 Science is about looking at the same thing from different perspectives - therefore everyone is suited to be a scientist!
-Everyone should have access to science education and I believe OxHOS is a great way of showing how fun science can be.
+I believe OxHOS is a great way of showing how fun science can be.

 Hi all!
 I'm Jacqueline, 2nd year DPhil student studying computational chemistry.
 I am the publicity officer at OxHOS this year!
 I love doing science communication back in Singapore and was involved in many science competitions for secondary/tertiary education students.
 I am also running the photography society in Oxford so I can take pretty nice photos (in my opinion haha) for use in publicity.
 However, I've sadly suffered a knee dislocation and have to rest for a few months before I regain my ability to walk properly:( Nevertheless, I'll do my best for the society and to help in advancing the field of STEM futher!